Ormond McGill: Early life

 McGill was born in Palo Alto, California, to Julia (née Battelle) and Harry Aloysius McGill.
 His given name Ormond was chosen by his mother, after the last name of a childhood friend from her former residence in Omaha, Nebraska.

-At age five, McGill was bitten by a monkey at a carnival in La Honda, leaving him with a permanent scar on his right hand after McGill's mother treated the bite with make-shift poultice.
+At age five, McGill was bitten by a monkey at a carnival in La Honda, leaving him with a permanent scar on his right hand after McGill's mother treated the bite with makeshift poultice.
 He performed his first magic tricks in fifth grade by showing off a water-to-wine-to-milk chemistry demonstration and developed an interest in stage theatrics after seeing a magic show by an illusionist named Herman Hansen at Pantages Theatre in San Francisco.

 In 1927, after returning to Palo Alto from a brief move to Berkeley due to his father's work for AT&T, McGill began taking Tarbell Course in Magic lessons at the start of high school and studied hypnosis.
 Inspired by a performance of magician Charles Carter, McGill held his first full-length magic show at Palo Alto High School, with more complex tricks such as the bullet catch and a hypnosis act involving a homeless carny and a sledgehammer.
 McGill then took a side job as an assistant for a local magician.
 McGill graduated high school in 1931 and attended San Jose State College a year later to study psychology.